SumoLogic/sumologic-documentation/docs/manage/manage-subscription/cloud-flex-credits-accounts.md

 * **Essentials**  accounts scale to meet your growing needs for user licenses, data retention, and volume options based on subscription.
 You can [upgrade](upgrade-cloud-flex-account.md) from a Essential account to either Enterprise Operations, Enterprise Security, or Enterprise Suite accounts  at any time.
 * **Enterprise** **Operations** accounts are optimized for best practice operational monitoring at any ingest volume.
 * **Enterprise** **Security** accounts include advanced security capabilities.
 Enterprise Security is ideal for security operation centers (SOCs).
 SOC teams can leverage the latest PCI compliance application frameworks and threat detection capabilities.
 * **Enterprise** **Suite** accounts are optimized to address the most advanced data insight challenges.
-Enterprise Suite accounts include all of Sumo Logic’s industry leading capabilities including Sumo Logic’s Tiered Analytics.
+Enterprise Suite accounts include all of Sumo Logic’s industry-leading capabilities including Sumo Logic’s Tiered Analytics.
   :::important
   [Ingest Budgets](/docs/manage/ingestion-volume/ingest-budgets) are only available for Enterprise Operations, Enterprise Security, and Enterprise Suite accounts.
 Ingest budgets control the capacity of daily log ingestion volume sent to Sumo Logic from collectors.